Orbital Pumping Incorporating Both Orbital Angular Momentum and Position

-{\it Discussion and outlook.--} We demonstrated orbital pumping driven by either oscillating ${\bf M}(t)$ or lattice dynamics.
-In both pumping methods, not only OAM currents but also OAP currents are pumped.
-The simultaneous emergence of OAM and OAP pumping highlights the necessity of considering both orbital degrees of freedom when describing orbital dynamics.
-This is a fundamental requirement since a complete description of entire orbital degrees of freedom can be achieved only by incorporating both OAM and OAP operators.
-As a result, OAP pumping always plays a role in physical phenomena arising from OAM pumping.
-An important consequence is that OAP current contributes to orbital torque.
+{\it Discussion and outlook.--} We demonstrated orbital pumping driven by either oscillating ${\bf M}(t)$ or lattice dynamics ${\bf u}(t)$.
+The simultaneous emergence of OAM and OAP pumping for both pumping methods highlights the necessity of considering both orbital degrees of freedom when describing orbital dynamics.
+This result has an important implication for orbital torque.
 It has been believed that orbital torque originates solely from the injection of OAM current~\cite{go2020}.
-However, the emergence of OAP current through magnetization dynamics suggests the existence of its inverse process: the generation of magnetic torque through the injection of OAP current.
-This previously unrecognized inverse process, which we term "OAP torque", introduces a new dimension to the understanding of orbital torque.
-Moreover, the Onsager reciprocity between orbital pumping and orbital torque is validated only when one considers both OAM and OAP contributions.
+However, the pumping of OAP current through magnetization dynamics suggests the existence of its inverse process: the generation of magnetic torque through the injection of OAP current.
+This previously unrecognized inverse process, which we term ``OAP torque", introduces a new dimension to the understanding of orbital torque.
+For instance, the OAP torque implies that the Onsager reciprocity between orbital pumping and orbital torque is validated only when one considers both OAM and OAP contributions.

-Our theory of orbital pumping offers an exploitable method for generating and detecting the OAP degree of freedom.
-We note that previous suggestions in Ref.~\cite{han2022} rely on twisted heterostructures, which can be challenging to implement, or on low-gap semiconductors with limited availability of the required materials.
-In contrast, the high-harmonics pumping, driven by the OAP degree of freedom, can be realized with various materials.
+Our theory of orbital pumping also offers an exploitable method to generate orbital currents, just as spin pumping serves as an efficient means to generate a pure spin current~\cite{mosendz2010,ando2011}.
+Considering that our theory neglects the spin degree of freedom, we expect that orbital magnets may be ideal materials to generate an almost pure orbital current through pumping since their magnetization is dominated by the orbital magnetic moment.
+Examples include CoMnO$_3$ films~\cite{koizumi2019}.
+We note that previous suggestions~\cite{han2022} for the orbital current generation method rely on twisted heterostructures, which can be challenging to implement, or on low-gap semiconductors with limited availability of the required materials.
+In contrast, the high-harmonics pumping driven by the OAP degree of freedom can be realized with various materials since spin pumping is governed by the DC and first-harmonic components.
+Thus, orbital pumping extends the scope of orbitronics to a broader range of systems.
 We also note that this property stems from the distinct behaviors of high-order products of $L$ operators with respect to rotational transformations.
-Thus, it is a general property that is not limited to $p$-orbital systems.
+Thus, it is a general property not limited to $p$-orbital systems.